Skip to main content

 Headaches and dizziness

-Dizziness related to headaches is considered another frequent cause of vertigo.
-Specifically labelled ‘vestibular migraine’, this is a variant of the migraine classification of headaches.
+Headaches can be anotherĀ frequent cause of dizziness.
+Specifically labelled ‘vestibular migraine’, this is a variant of the migraine classification of headaches (of which there is 28!) so again accurate diagnosis is important.
+Vestibular migraine can produce feelings of unsteadiness, balance problems and vertigo.
 With vestibular migraine the vertigo type symptoms are often in combination with headaches and episodes can be spontaneous as opposed to when moving the head (as per BPPV).

-In our previous blog we discuss headaches in more detail and more importantly how physiotherapy can help.
-Do check our recent blog here.
+In our headaches blog we discuss headaches in more detail and more importantly how physiotherapy can help.

 Neck pain and dizziness

-Cervicogenic dizziness can be an issue for many people.
+Whilst not as common, cervicogenic dizziness can be an issue from some people.
 Cervicogenic dizziness is not as prevalent as BPPV or vestibular migraine.
 This condition, which is referred from your neck, can produce a feeling of disorientation.
 There are usually some subtle signs that your dizziness may be arising from your neck, such as, associated stiffness in your neck or feeling dizzy following moving your neck.

 Physiotherapy for dizziness referred from the neck can be very effective.
 Mobilisation/manipulation of the joints of the neck, massage of the surrounding soft tissues and conditioning exercises help to restore the normal movement and equilibrium (proprioception) of your neck and reduce the referred symptoms of dizziness.